Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 If we are in the development environment then electron will load `http://localhost:3000`, which is our node hot reload environment (from `yarn start`).
 Otherwise, we try to load `../build/index.html` which is the production build.

-Now we can modify our `package.json` configuration to point to this file, and define our build scripts.
+Now we can modify our `package.json` configuration to define our build script and to tell electron to start with this file.
 Start with the following field, which points electron to initiate with the `electron.js` starter script we added.

 package.json
 ```javascript